-According to the Corruption Eradication Commission (KPK) review, the triggers refer to 5 (five) aspects, namely the aspects of regulation, planning, budgeting, implementation, and supervision.
+According to the Corruption Eradication Commission (KPK) review, the triggers refer to 5 (five) aspects, namely the aspects of regulation planning, budgeting, implementation, and supervision.
 To overcome this issue, the Republic of Indonesia Presidential Regulation Number 54 the Year 2010 concerning Procurement of Government Goods/Services was last amended by Presidential Regulation Number 4 of 2015 concerning Government Procurement of Goods / Services).
 In addition to "behind the table" agreements, a form of cheating that is often used to win a project is to use a hacker who has expertise in information technology.
 Hackers are paid to hack the system to make it difficult for other bidders to access the site, adjust the bid value, and even frustrate other competitors when uploading data to LPSE website pages.
 The use of technology in public services is apparently not always accessible or understood by the public as users or applicants for public services.
 This complexity has forced the applicant to "meet face to face" with public service providers, so as to open up opportunities for the emergence of corrupt practices.
 In addition, this complexity also results in low public supervision of public institutions, due to the low number of system accesses.

 Transparent public services, increasing the professionalism of public officials, and increasing oversight of the performance of public servants are the main objectives to be achieved that have failed to achieve.
 This is indicated by the occurrence of irregularities or corrupt practices in electronic-based public services.
-These deviations are marked by several cases of corruption or illegal fees involving the Head of the Investment and Integrated Services Office at One Door in several regions in Indonesia as well as some irregularities in the procurement of goods and services through the Electronic Procurement Service System (LPSE) or e-procurement which shows that it is still the vulnerability of electronic-based public service systems.
-In the last 5 (five) years from 2015 to 2019, the number of criminal acts of corruption in the goods and services procurement sector has increased from previous years.
+These deviations are marked by several cases of corruption or illegal fees involving the Head of the Investment and Integrated Services Office at One Door in several regions in Indonesia as well as some irregularities in the procurement of goods and services through the Electronic Procurement Service System (LPSE) or e-procurement which shows that it is still the public acts of corruption in the goods and services procurement sector has increased from previous years.